 Individual counseling helps you learn techniques for preparing to stop smoking and provides support during the process.
 There are specific treatment programs that offer tobacco treatment specialists in hospitals, healthcare plans, and other healthcare providers.
 There is also telephone counseling available as well.
 Every state in the U.S. has a telephone quitline, and some have more than one.
 To find the options in your state, call 800-QUIT-NOW (800-784-8669).
 Finally, Internet-based programs are also available.
 Several websites offer support and strategies for people who want to stop smoking like BecomeAnEX.

 Support and Coping

 Lifestyle changes are also crucial in remaining tobacco-free.
-Doing things that don’t trigger you to engage in tobacco use as well as avoiding drinking alcohol situations, as those are considered high-risk situations.
-Ensuring that your family and friends are aware that you are no longer engaging in tobacco use and develop a support system of friends and family who can support your cessation of tobacco use is key.
+Doing things that don’t trigger you to engage in tobacco use as well as avoiding drinking alcohol situations are considered high-risk situations.
+Ensuring that your family and friends are aware that you are no longer engaging in tobacco use and developing a support system of friends and family who can support your cessation of tobacco use is key.
 If you have people in your life that use tobacco, it may impact your course of treatment.
 Finally, continuing to engage in other healthy habits is necessary for treatment.
-This can include managing stress in a healthy way, set smoke-free boundaries, reward yourself, stay motivated and remember relapse is common.
+This can healthily include managing stress, setting smoke-free boundaries, rewarding yourself, staying motivated, and remembering relapse is common.
 If you relapse, do not be harsh on yourself.
 Learn from your experience and take the steps to try again.